bestwebsoft/Limit-attempts-wordpress-plugin/readme.txt

 * NEW : Added messages in login form.

 == Upgrade Notice ==

+= V1.0.8 =
+The Polish language file is added.
+Undefined user blocking after plugin activation is fixed.
+Access priority when IP is included to the black- and whitelist at the same time (blacklist has higher priority).
+Ability to search by part IP.
+Additional notifications on the plugin pages.

 = V1.0.7 =
 Compatibility with new Htaccess was added.
 The work of IP unblocking function was improved.